flotwig/Pi-Dartboard/README.md

 Connect the Pi to the HDMI display's HDMI and USB (for touch input).

-Connect the LED signal pins to GPIO 2, 3, and 4, and connect the last pin to ground.
+Connect the LED signal pins to GPIO 2, 3, and 4 through 330ohm resistors and connect the last pin to ground.

 ### Dartboard Hookup